 - Training plan for all faculty teaching the course.

 - Assessment of redesign that measures course efficacy and student completion rates.

-Online and hybrid courses must be designed per Quality Matters standards and will undergo review after it is taught one time.
-It is expected that the redesigned course serve as the master course for all sections offered.
+These new online and hybrid courses must be designed per Quality Matters standards and will undergo review after it is taught one time.
+It is recommended that the redesigned course serve as the master course for all sections offered.

-Contact Dr. Dawn Ford at Dawn-Ford@utc.edu or 425-4204 with questions about the program or proposal submission process.
+Email Dr. Dawn Ford at Dawn-Ford@utc.edu or call 425-4204 with questions about the program or proposal submission process.
 Submit the form electronically and send the syllabus, and department head letter of support to email@example.com.